derekeklund/flask-blog-store/README.md

 This is a Flask-powered web app aimed to host a simple website that has a blog and store to buy products from.
 Shopping cart powered by the Snipcart plugin; a subscription is needed for the shopping cart to go live.

-Website was at one point live at the domain www.finrizz.com, hence some of the files referencing "FinRizz"

 ## Requirements
 - Flask
 - Requests